All Episodes

 It's the wuss guys that are going.

-Now that we're on all this pressure being brought to bear on the healthcare system.
+Now, all this pressure being brought to bear on the healthcare system.

 Macho guys ought to be being celebrated.

-Instead, this story rips them a new one.
+Instead, this story rips them a new one for not going to the doctor often enough.

-Previous research suggested that uh men are less likely to go to the doctor than women across the board.
+Previous research suggested that men are less likely to go to the doctor than women across the board.

-Again said study author Kristen Springer.
+Again, said study author Kristen Springer.

-Men are supposedly wealthier, so they're going to spend more time in the doctor.
+Oh, men are supposedly wealthier, so they're going to spend more time in the doctor.

 And try this.